Bill Burr fumes after being tricked into meeting possible half brother Billy Corgan

 Burr responded: “Listen, you’ve done well for yourself.
 I’m happy for you.
 I just would prefer if you didn’t go around telling these f***ing stories.
 Why did you feel the need to do that?”

-Corgan explained that he had told Mandel the story privately, and the America’s Got Talent judge encouraged him to repeat it on air.
+Corgan explained that he had told Mandel the story privately off air, and the America’s Got Talent judge encouraged him to repeat it on air.

 “He always does that,” said Burr.
 “He’s bringing us here, not because he’s trying to heal the bulls*** that we went through growing up, he’s here just for the f***ing ratings.”